Knaledge/openstarbound-server/README.md

 ## Environment Variables

 > [!NOTE]
-> "Default" values are passed in automatically as outlined below.
+> ["Default" values](./scripts/default/defaults) are passed in automatically as outlined below.
 "Required" environment variables will also require a value to be defined.

-All environment variables prefixed with `SERVER_` are the available Starbound/OpenStarbound server configuration values
+All environment variables prefixed with `SERVER_` are the available Starbound/OpenStarbound server-configuration values

 | Variable                          | Required | Default             | Type                  | Description                                                                                                                |
 |-----------------------------------|:--------:|---------------------|-----------------------|----------------------------------------------------------------------------------------------------------------------------|